OLF-Bioinformatics/snp_analysis/README.md

 WARNING: This is still experimental.

-- `vcftofasta2.sh` gives the same output than the original repo
+- `vcftofasta2.sh` should give identical results than the original script.
+Most of the code has been made more portable.
-- `vcftofasta3.sh` has more SNPs, but output is similar
-- `vcftofasta4.sh` output is wrong

-Reasons for output differences is under investigation.
+- `vcftofasta3.sh` an hybrid between version 2 and 4.
+Not fully tested
+- `vcftofasta4.sh` most of the code has been ported to Perl.
+Huge performance improvement over the original script.
+Performance can still be increased by parallelizing many loops (TODO).